 BC First Nations Public Service Scholarship

-We are pleased to announce, in partnership with the LGMA, that the BC First Nations Public Service Scholarship is now available.
-The scholarship is open to Indigenous applicants who are working in a non-elected role in any BC First Nation government and are enrolled in an accredited post-secondary course or program.
-Review the criteria along with other LGMA Scholarships and apply online by 4:30 September 30.
+A partnership initiative between FNPSS and the LGMA-BC, the BC First Nations Public Service Scholarship is open to Indigenous applicants who are working in a non-elected role in any BC First Nation government and are enrolled in an accredited post-secondary course or program.

 British Columbia Federal Council (BCFC)